DonHulieo/lua-style-guide/README.md

 ### Events

-Events are critical in FiveM, as they are used to communicate between the client and server, and are used to trigger functions on the other side.
+Events are critical in FiveM, as they are used to communicate between the client and server and are used to trigger functions in each context.
-> Events should be named using `PascalCase`, and should be prefixed with it's file name, and the context of the event: `resource:context:EventName`.
+> Events should be named using `PascalCase` and should be prefixed with it's file name, as well as the context of the event:
+>
+>```lua
+> '[resource]:[context]:EventName'
+>```
 >
 > When declaring an event, there are 3 options depending on use and context:
 >